Gauss-Manin Connection in Disguise: Dwork Family: Introduction

 \section{Introduction}

-The project Gauss-Manin connection in disguise started in the articles \cite{ho22, HosseinMurad} and the book \cite{GMCD-MQCY3} aims to unify modular and automorphic forms with topological string partition functions of string theory.
-The first group has a vast amount of applications in number theory and so it is highly desirable to seek for such applications for the second group.
-The main ingredient of this unification is a natural generalization of Ramanujan relations between Eisenstein series interpreted as a vector field in a certain moduli space.
-This has been extensively used in transcendental number theory, see \cite{nes01, zud01} for an overview of some results.
+The project Gauss-Manin connection in disguise started in the articles \cite{ho22, HosseinMurad} and the book \cite{GMCD-MQCY3} aims to unify modular and automorphic forms with topological string partition functions of string theory, see for instance \cite{alim11} and the references therein.
+Modular and automorphic forms have a vast amount of applications in number theory and so it is highly desirable to seek for such applications for $q$-expansions of Physics.
+The main ingredient of this unification is a natural generalization of Ramanujan relations between the Eisenstein series interpreted as a vector field in a moduli space of enhanced elliptic curves.
+This has been extensively used in transcendental number theory, see \cite{nes01, Zudilin2011} for an overview of some results.
 The starting point is either a Picard-Fuchs equation or a family of algebraic varieties.
-In direction of the first case, in \cite{GMCD-MQCY3} the author has described the construction of vector fields attached to Calabi-Yau equations of the list in \cite{alenstzu}.
-In direction of the second case, in this article we are going to consider the family of $n$-dimensional Calabi-Yau varieties $X=X_\psi,\ \psi\in \Pn 1-\{0,1,\infty\}$ obtained by a quotient and desingularization of the so-called Dwork family:
+In \cite{GMCD-MQCY3} the first author has described the construction of such vector fields attached to Calabi-Yau equations of the list in \cite{alenstzu}, and in particular the well-known 14 family of Calabi-Yau threefolds in \cite{dormor}.
+In this article we are going to consider the family of $n$-dimensional Calabi-Yau varieties $X=X_\psi,\ \psi\in \Pn 1-\{0,1,\infty\}$ obtained by a quotient and desingularization of the so-called Dwork family: